-There are loads of free summer reading programs in Wichita, in neighboring communities, and online that will help kids stay in practice and avoid that “summer slide.”
+Usually we see loads of free summer reading programs in Wichita and in neighboring communities designed to help kids stay in practice and avoid that “summer slide.”
 Programs include a reading goal of some sort, a way to track your progress, and prizes for accomplishing summer reading goals.
 And all of the ones we have listed here are free!

 Wichita-area Summer Reading Programs